 Leinster’s startling strength-in-depth there for all to see

-Byrne and Kelleher clinical as Cullen’s second-string side prove too strong for Glasgow
+Byrne and Kelleher clinical as Cullen praises quality of his second string side

 Leinster players celebrate the victory over Glasgow Warriors at Scotstoun Stadium.
 Photograph: Craig Watson/Inpho